MatteoZucchelli-eth/rrr/README.md

 Current end-effector position (/current_position)

-Publishes: Joint velocity commands
+Publishes: Joint states

-Description: Controls the robot by computing the necessary joint velocities that will drive the end-effector to the desired position.
+Description: Controls the robot by computing the necessary joint velocities that will drive the end-effector to follow the desired trajectory.

 🧩 How It Works:
 The controller reads both the current and desired end-effector positions.